DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-17 Journal Entry Notes.md

 # Sample Journal Entries

 ### Journal Entry 01

+#### Entering the Room With the Journal Table
+Allister: I sense

+> Note: For the first journal entry, it should be obvious that there is some presence in the room, but neither Allister nor his allies know what it is.

 #### Flavor Text
 I made this place to get away from the chaos of the outside world.
 I should be safe here.